|HouzKEY Homebuyers & Direct-Buy Homebuyers

 - Malaysian citizen, including spouses.

-- Aged 18 and above, with family/commitments.
+- Aged 18 and above, with discernible financial or family commitments.
+Monthly family income:

 - Applicants must not own any property in Selangor.
 If they do own a property, it must be located more than 50km away from the applied location and within a 25km radius of their workplace.